Interviews with purpose-driven leaders who are dedicated to helping others and making a positive impact in the world.

 TELL US, WHO ARE YOU AND WHAT DO YOU DO?

 My name is Barbara Brooks and I’m the founder and CEO of SecondActWomen.
 Our mission, and frankly our vision, is to eradicate gendered ageism.
-We aspire that women over 40 are lifted up, admired, valued, hired, and helped in this time of middle-essence rather than be put down, pushed aside, and forgotten.
-We connect women by providing them with high-level personal and professional development workshops led by experts in their fields who are also women over 40 and 50.
-It’s really to help spur the growth of their business transition into new careers, encore careers, and get hired.
+We aspire that women over 40 are lifted up, admired, valued, hired, and helped in this time of middlescence rather than be put down, pushed aside, and forgotten.
+We connect women by providing them with high-level personal and professional development, boot camps, and conferences.
+It’s really to help spur the growth of their small businesses, land jobs or stay relevant where they’re today.
 It’s also a safe space for women over 40 and 50 to talk about the things that we go through: the good, the bad, and the better.

 HOW DID YOU GET HERE?